 A spay surgery prevents female dogs from getting pregnant by removing both the ovaries and the uterus.
 Afterward, female dogs enjoy many health benefits and won’t have to deal with being in heat.
 Here’s what you should know about this important procedure.

 Spaying and neutering prevent several potentially deadly diseases, unwanted behaviors, and conflicts between dogs.
 They also reduce pet overpopulation and euthanasia rates.
 Here are a few things you should know.

-It's important to get down to the truth about spaying and neutering.
-February is Spay/Neuter Awareness Month, and there's no better time to sort out fact from fiction when it comes to this important procedure.
+It’s important to get down to the truth about spaying and neutering.
+February is Spay/Neuter Awareness Month, and there’s no better time to sort out fact from fiction when it comes to these important procedures.

-Spaying and neutering are considered part of being a responsible pet owner today, but that wasn't always true.
-We've made positive strides in the last few decades.
-In honor of Spay & Neuter Awareness Month, learn more about the history of this important practice.
+Spaying and neutering are considered part of being a responsible pet parent today, but that wasn’t always true.
+We’ve made positive strides in the last few decades.
+In honor of Spay/Neuter Awareness Month, learn more about the history of this important practice.

 Low cost spay and neuter clinics are meant to be used by dog owners who are under a certain income level or live on public assistance, but some people take advantage of them.